JokeCam/JokeCam/README.md

 ## Hi there!

 ### Bio
-- I'm just starting to learn this vast world of web development.
+- I'm a beginner frontend developer and just starting to learn this vast world of code
 - Looking forward to working with similar minded people and imporving my skills
+- My hobbies are: playing video games and cycling(fixie)
 - Also i'd be glad if you checked out some of my projects and left a feedback😃
-- My hobbies are: playing video games and cycling(fixie)

 ### My Stack
 - Javascript